Danillo Sena

-Danillo Sena is an American politician who is the member of the Massachusetts House of Representatives from the 37th Middlesex district.
+Danillo A. Sena is an American politician who is the member of the Massachusetts House of Representatives from the 37th Middlesex district.
 He was elected in a special election on June 2, 2020, against Republican Cathy Clark.
 The election was held to replace former Representative Jen Benson, who resigned back in January 2020 to become the new President of the Alliance for Business Leadership.

 Early life and education

 Sena was born to a Roman Catholic family in Timbaúba, Brazil, and immigrated to Acton, Massachusetts as a 14-year-old in 2001.
 He is a recipient of Deferred Action for Childhood Arrivals.

 He earned Bachelor of Arts degree in political science from University of Massachusetts Amherst in 2019.

 Career

 He worked for State Senator Jamie Eldridge as a district director and legislative liaison for six years.

 Massachusetts House of Representatives

 Sena is the first Brazilian immigrant to be elected to a state legislature in United States.

 He is a member of the Massachusetts Black and Latino Legislative Caucus and also Joint Committee on Advanced Information Technology, the Internet and Cybersecurity, Consumer Protection and Professional Licensure, Education and also Public Safety and Homeland Security.